RetroDECK/ES-DE/GAMELISTS.md

 * `playcount` - integer, the number of times this game has been played.
 * `lastplayed` - statistic, datetime, the last date and time this game was played.
 * `sortname` - string, used in sorting the gamelist in a system, instead of `name`.
-* `launchstring` - optional tag that is used to override the emulator and core settings on a per-game basis.
+* `launchcommand` - optional tag that is used to override the emulator and core settings on a per-game basis.

 #### `<folder>`
 * `name` - string, the displayed name for the folder.